-3. On models with disc rear brakes, remove the rear discs as described in Section Inspection, removal and installation of the brake disc.
+3. On models with rear disc brakes, remove the rear discs as described in Section Inspection, removal and installation of the brake disc.
 Hang the caliper assemblies on a clothes hanger or thick wire; do not disconnect the brake lines from the caliper.

 Removal and installation

-3. Remove the top shoe return spring.
+3. Remove the upper shoe tension spring.

 4. Remove the shoe retaining springs.